 If you can afford to take that trip to the Caribbean now might be the time until the dust settles.
 You can have your home air quality tested prior to coming home so you know it safe and healthy.

 If hiring a contractor talk with them about your indoor air quality concerns.
 Make the implementation of the necessary control measures part of the work scope.
 Take photos of any breaches in the containment, suspend the work and immediately contact the general contractor to correct the deficiencies before proceeding.
-Your family’s health and the contractors paycheck depends on it!
+Your family’s health and the contractor’s paycheck depend on it!

 These steps are also critical if you live in an apartment, duplex or condo where renovations are going on outside your home.
 Renovation activities in other units can directly impact your air quality.
 Speak up and voice your concerns.
 You have a right to breathe good air!